EZ-Robotics/EZ-Site/projects/2023-11-22-adaptive-pid/index.md

   chassis.pid_turn_set(p_target, speed);
 }
 ```
-(put a video here)

-In the test, the speed that the robot was going at is constant.
+In the tests for the data that was collected, the speed that the robot was going at is constant.
 A potential improvement is to allow multiple tests with multiple speeds, and make a 3D graph to find new scaling values.
 At some point this defeats the purpose of being easier then the alternative though.